Faculty & Guest Artists

 Piano.

 David Cooper is a graduate of The Juilliard School where he studied with pianist Earl Wild.
 David has also studied with many of the great pianists of the world including Ruth Laredo, John Ogden, and Abby Simon.
 He holds the doctorate degree in piano from the University of Kentucky.
-David also plays the organ and is currently organist at Central Baptist Church where he plays an historic 1926 E.M.
-Skinner pipe organ.
+David also plays the organ and is currently organist at First United Methodist Church in Lexington.
 He has performed as piano soloist in the Netherlands and Canada.
 David is also an avid gardener in Lexington having grown over 100 roses and many other plants.
 He is currently a member of the music faculty at The Lexington School.

 Cello